by Renee CollieJanuary 21, 2019

 Each client has a template library.
 If you love a campaign and the channels enabled, be sure to save that campaign as a template.
 By saving it as template, the entire campaign can then be duplicated many times and tweaked.
 Templates in DirectMail.io are not just exclusive to art, but also channel settings, so if you find one or a few channel mixes you like for different types of campaigns you can duplicate, customize, and launch in minutes.

 Two of the most used marketing mixes in DirectMail.io are below:

 - Schedule an email to let customers know it is coming soon

 - Mail hits in home!

-- Deploy an SMS the day the campaign and have your sales team monitoring to respond to customers texting in with question.
+- Deploy an SMS the day the campaign begins and have your sales team monitoring to respond to customers texting in with questions.

 - Schedule an email to participate a few days after the mail hits home to customers who have not responded.